BRYN4444/HitmanRoulette/README.md

   * **#44: The Banker** - New ET added, including 50/50 chance for secondary target, 2 alternate image Entry points, 5 mission specific extra objectives, and 5 mission specific photo objectives.
 * **Other Fixes:**
   * Added the newest Elusive Target DLC to the list in the Compatibility & Issues section.

----

-**December 17th, 2024**
-* **Elusive Target:**
-  * **#43: The Splitter** - New ET added, including secondary objective, sole Entry point, 6 mission specific extra objectives, and 2 mission specific photo objectives.
-  * **#42: The Disruptor** - Removed the "2024" from the listing of "The Disruptor" Elusive Target (as year markings represent reissues) and renumbered this as the 42nd ET (taking the number used by "The Undying Returns" reissue).
-Ultimatly this Elusive Target will be changed due to the real world actions of the celebrity used, and will subsequently be updated here too.
-* **HITMAN 2:**
-  * **Isle of Sgàil:** - Added missing lethal melee weapons for "The Arc Society" and "The Rage".
-* **HITMAN III:**
-  * **Chongqing:** - Updated the image for the Facility Emergency Exit to remove the clipping in the required dongle key.
-* **Other Fixes:**
-  * Removed the 2024 listing of "The Undying Returns" Elusive Target, as it is exactly the same as the original listing.
-See the update for "The Disruptor" above.
-  * Restyled the text that appears should you visit the Roulette with javascript disabled, making it actually legible.
-  * Added the newest Elusive Target DLC to the list in the Compatibility & Issues section, along with listing "The Disruptor Pack" as unavailable.